 People with shy, reactive or sensitive dogs report that when the sport of Nose Work is carefully and methodically taught, their dogs become more confident, less anxious and reactive, more in tune to the search at hand, and less likely to notice things in the environment that used to concern or frighten them.The practice of Nose Work has reached dogs of all shapes and sizes, and has made search & detection skills available to pet and companion dogs, creating a new arena for sport dog enthusiasts, as well as the pet owner who wants to have fun with their dog while giving him or her something natural and instinctive to do.
 Nose Work is easy and fun for the handler, as well as exciting, fun and tiring for your dog.
 Nose Work provides great mental and physical exercise for a dog.
 The sport of K9 Nose Work® also brings special benefits for dogs with issues such as lack of confidence or focus, being overly-reactive around other dogs and/or people, dogs convalescing from medical problems or living with disabilities (hearing or sight impairment, loss of a limb), generalized social or situational anxiety preventing them from joining a typical group training class, and retired conformation, competition, service, or working dogs in need of a job to keep them busy and happy.
 Dogs of all breeds, ages, and abilities are welcome – from the young unfocused puppy to the elderly dog no longer able participate in long walks or rough-and-tumble dog play at the park – all will be successful and have fun.
 Owners, too!
 No dog training experience is necessary.

 Lisa is a Certified Nose Work Instructor (CNWI), with the National Association of Canine Scent Work.
-She is also an AKC Scent Work judge.
-She is also She follows the CNWI method of training dogs and coaching owners.
+She is also an AKC Scent WorkandPerformance Scent Dogs judge.
+She follows the CNWI method of training dogs and coaching owners.
 Contact Lisa for more information about private or group Nose Work instruction, for fun or competition skills!

 WHERE: The Center for K9 Excellence.
 2812 Idlewild Road, West Jefferson, NC 28694

 PROFESSIONAL FEE: Working spots Include lodging with your dog, 2 dinners and two lunches.
-Lodging for the seminar is at “The Dog House,” our quaint dog themed cottage on the Center for K9 Excellence property.
-Master bedroom with private bath $460, full bedroom with shared bath $430, twin bedroom with shared bath $400.
-Seminar without lodging, but including meals $300.
-Seminar without lodging, Saturday evening meal and lunches $250.
-Auditors $150.
-Working spots will be limited to 6 dogs and auditors to 4.
+Lodging for the seminar is at “The Dog House,” our quaint dog themed cottage on the Center for K9 Excellence property (see our “facilities” page for a video of the property).
+Master bedroom with private bath $480, full bedroom with shared bath $450, twin bedroom with shared bath $420.
+Seminar without lodging, but including meals $320.
+Seminar without lodging, Saturday evening meal or lunches $275.
+Auditors $200.
+Working spots will be limited to 5 dogs and auditors to 4.
 Auditors may also purchase the lunches and dinners at an additional cost of $50.

 CONTACT: For information and to register for the seminar contact Lisa Mallory.